 With the addition of six more panels, the Memorial now has 12 panels in an inner circle, with room for a dozen more in an outer circle.
 There are already more than 7,000 names on the panels, including those of about 80 women, all in chronological order of death.
 New names are added as soon as possible after another American service man or woman is killed.

-On Veterans Day, November 11, 2005, the area within the circle of flags surrounding the War on Terror Veterans Memorial became a Veterans Cremation Garden with the interment of the remains of nine veterans.
+On Veterans Day, November 11, 2005, the area within the circle of flags surrounding the War on Terror Memorial site became a Veterans Cremation Garden with the interment of the remains of nine veterans.
 The area now serves as a one of the most beautiful and patriotic locations for the interment of all honorably discharged veterans and their families. (see video)